The Story My Father

 In Ballinger, it was the First Presbyterian Church.
 This was a special place for our family and his ministry.
 I was born there and baptized there!
 The family had an old Chevrolet automobile of about a 1931 vintage.
 When it came time for Dwight to respond to a pastoral call to move the family to Houston, Texas, the Ballinger congregation generously responded by providing the funds from among its members to purchase a brand new 1941 Chevrolet sedan!
 That was quite Providential, as 1941 was the last year that American automobiles were produced, due to the constraints of World War II starting.
 It is doubtful that the old 1931 Chevy would have made it through the War years of 1942-46.
 God's Provision is perfect, isn't it?
 Our family drove that car till 1948!

 In Houston, it was the Central Park Presbyterian Church that changed its name to Trinity Presbyterian Church when it changed location in 1950.
+Today, it has merged with a predominately Hispanic constituency church, and has the name, in that same location, of the San Pablo-Trinity Presbyterian Church.
 In Sweetwater, it was the First Presbyterian Church.
 In Dallas, it was the John Knox Presbyterian Church.
 This was the church where many of my fond memories reside, as it was during my high school years, and my experiences of growing up emotionally and having dating experiences were strong.
 In San Antonio, it was the Highland Park Presbyterian Church.
 In Ruidoso, it was the Ruidoso Presbyterian Church.
 In Houston again, it was the Garden Oaks Presbyterian Church.
 It was a new church development of the Presbytery.
 Unfortunately, it did not survive long after his 1968 retirement.

 Over the years, sometimes during the family’s vacations times, Dwight studied toward earning a Theological Master’s degree from the Austin Theological Seminary, Austin, Texas.
 This was achieved and recognized at the graduation commencement services in Austin, May 18-21, 1952.
 He was one of five ordained Presbyterian Pastors awarded Master’s degrees that year.
 Here is the program.
 He had TWO theses produced and approved.
 The first one was “The idea of God in the Old Testament.”
 The second thesis was “Arthur Gray Jones: Nobleman of God.”